What is redundancy?

 It is also important to consider the stress that is imposed on the employer, employees directly affected and even the remaining staff who may not be directly at risk.
 Their morale and engagement needs to be maintained for continual business function and reduce fear of job security and anxiety.
 If a redundancy situation is not handled with care the culture of the organisation or psychological contract could be damaged.

-We can help you with redundancy
+How can we help you with redundancy?

 We can advise on considering all other options first and guide you on how to take reasonable steps to avoid redundancy.
 If redundancy is unavoidable, we can help in multiple different areas including planning, identifying for selection, consultation, communication strategies, appeals & dismissals, payments and after care support.
 We will work with you to ensure the correct final outcome for the employee, protecting you from a claim and then working with you to determine the next step for your company.